SmartResponse-Framework/SmartResponse.Framework/CONTRIBUTING.md

 ## Coding Conventions

-For detailed information on code style and conventions, please review the [CODESTYLE.txt](https://github.com/SmartResponse-Framework/SmartResponse.Framework/issues) file.
+For detailed information on code style and conventions, please review the [CODESTYLE.txt](https://github.com/LogRhythm-Tools/LogRhythm.Tools/issues) file.

 ## Quick Guidelines

-Here are a few simple rules and suggestions to remember when contributing to SmartResponse.Framework.
+Here are a few simple rules and suggestions to remember when contributing to LogRhythm.Tools.

 :no_entry: Do not commit code that you didn't personally write.